Semrush helps you:

 If the entire site is down, you can use the homepage URL:

-Ahrefs – Edge Design
+Backlink Analytics – Edge Design – Overview

 Glance at the number of referring domains.
 The more referring domains, the more link opportunities there are for you.

-Finally, hit “backlinks” to see all of the pages linking to the outdated resource that you found:
+Finally, hit “Backlinks” to see all of the pages linking to the outdated resource that you found:

-Ahrefs – Edge Design – Backlinks
+Backlink Analytics – Edge Design – Backlinks

-And this leads us to the last step.
+And this leads us to the last step:

 Step 3: Send Emails, Get Links

-Now it’s time to let people know about their outdated link.
+Now, it’s time to let people know about their outdated link.

 Here’s a word-for-word script you can use (this is an actual outreach email that Chris sent out):